raybuhr/teacherprints/gettingStartedAWS.md

 # Getting your machine set up to work with our files in AWS

-I think this top section will still be relevant, but for the moment it's not critical.
-Feel free to skip it for now and move on to the next section.
-1. Download and install the [AWS CLI tool (v2)](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html).
-There are different versions for Windows, Mac, Linux, and Docker.
-    1. You may need to configure your [IAM](https://console.aws.amazon.com/iam/) (_identity access management_) for AWS if you haven't already done so...
-    2. Once you have a rootkey or keyfile of some kind, _if the folder you're keeping it in is within this Git repo_, please remember to add that folder to your `.gitignore`.

-## Getting your GitHub repo set up locally with your credentials
+## Getting your GitHub repo set up locally with your credentials {: #credentials-in-secrets }

 1. You'll want to clone the GitHub repo to your local machine.
 For our code to work equally well on everyone's machines, you'll want to have the same kind of folder structure in place.
 That includes
     + having credentials stored in a `.secrets` folder...